Blog

 7. Pace yourself

 Just because you just took the “beginner” class does not mean you are ready for the “intermediate” class next hour.
 Classes with a level in the title indicate that the content will be aimed at that level of dancer.
 It does not indicate “Step 1 and Step 2” of a program.
-Smart dancers never skip beginner level classes – they realize the value of foundation skills maintenance.

 8. Rotate